Toutouwai/ConnectPageFields/README.md

 In the module config select the two Page fields in a "Connected field pair" row as Page field A and Page field B.

-You can define up to 20 pairs of connected Page fields.
-Use the "Number of connected field pairs" field to add rows as needed.
+You can add rows as needed using the "Add another row" button.

 ### Troubleshooting